Do you need a whole house surge protector?

 Many homeowners incorrectly assume that protecting their appliances, computers, and other electronics from surges is as easy as using a dollar-store power strip.
 Unfortunately, power strips only provide a minimal level of protection against surges.

-Having a whole home surge protector will give you peace of mind in knowing that all of your electronics are safe, and sound and your house is protected.
+Having a whole-home surge protector will give you peace of mind in knowing that all of your electronics are safe and sound, and your house is protected.

-What is a whole house surge protector?
+What is a whole-house surge protector?

 A whole-house surge protector is a device that works by limiting the voltage spikes that occur in your home.
 Think of it like pressure relief for your electricity.
 When it gets too high, the whole house surge protector blocks it from overflowing into the house.

-Do whole house surge protectors work?
+Do whole-house surge protectors work?

 Short answer: yes.
-Now in saying that, it’s important to understand what whole-home surge protectors do and do not do.
-A whole house surge protector protects your home from high-voltage surges.
+Now, in saying that, it’s important to understand what whole-home surge protectors do and do not do.
+A whole-house surge protector protects your home from high-voltage surges.
 Therefore, there are a few smaller surges that can still leak through the “cracks” and potentially damage smaller appliances.
 In this case, having those power strips can come in handy.

-While your whole-house surge protector will keep the big surges from affecting your valuable electronics, the power strip will help to protect your things from the smaller surges that get past the whole-home surge protector.
+While your whole-house surge protector will keep the big surges from affecting your valuable electronics, the power strip will help to protect your things from the smaller surges that get past the whole-house surge protector.

 How much does a home surge protector cost?

-Where can I get a whole house surge protector?
+Where can I get a whole-house surge protector?

-Whole-house surge protectors can be found at any home improvement store such as Home Depot or Lowes.
+Whole-house surge protectors can be found at any home improvement store, such as Home Depot or Lowe’s.
 You can also get one from Amazon or Walmart if you don’t have a home improvement store nearby.
 If you’re looking for one, they aren’t too hard to find.

-Can I install a whole home surge protector myself?
+Can I install a whole-home surge protector myself?

 Unless you’re an electrician, it is not recommended to install a whole-house surge protector by yourself.
 Although a professional can probably have one installed within 1-2 hours, you don’t want to play around with electricity on your own for the sake of saving a few bucks.
 You can start a fire or even shock yourself if you’re not careful.
 Hiring a professional electrician for the installation is definitely your best bet.

-How do I pick the best whole house surge protector?
+How do I pick the best whole-house surge protector?

-When selecting your whole house surge protector, it’s best to get one with a low VPR, or voltage protective rating.
+When selecting your whole-house surge protector, it’s best to get one with a low VPR, or voltage protective rating.
 Lower is better.
 Lower VPRs provide better coverage for all surges, not just when a huge power surge occurs.
 You will get the best protection from a whole-house surge protector when the VPR is under 600V.

 Leave a Reply